freedombox/FreedomBox/HACKING.md

     host$ vagrant ssh
     ```

-## Using the Virtual Machine
+### Using the Virtual Machine

-Once in the virtual machine (vm) the source code is available in /vagrant directory:
+After logging into the virtual machine (VM), the source code is available in
+/vagrant directory:

 ```bash
 vm$ cd /vagrant